conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 ````

 ### Cross Application Permissions
-Application Instance Permissions lets teams to collaborate with each others.
+Application Instance Permissions lets teams collaborate with each other.

 **API Keys:** <AdminToken />  <AppToken />
 **Managed with:** <CLI /> <API />